Duskyshoulder trevally: Description

-The duskyshoulder trevally is one of the smallest fish in the genus Carangoides, reaching only 27 cm in length.
+The duskyshoulder trevally is a small fish reaching only 27 cm in length.
 The species is similar to other jacks in its overall body profile, having a compressed ovate to oblong shape, with the dorsal profile more convex than the ventral profile.
 The head profile is gently sloping and slightly convex, with large males having a distinct bulge that is absent in females and juveniles of both sexes.
 Both of the jaws contain anteriorly widening bands of small villiform teeth, with older individuals also having a number of larger outer teeth.
 Two separate dorsal fins occur, the first consisting of eight spines and the second of one spine and 20 to 22 soft rays.
 The anal fin has two detached anterior spines, followed by one spine and 17 to 19 soft rays.
 The lobe of the soft dorsal fin is falcate, being about the same length as the head.
 The pelvic fin consists of one spine and 18 or 19 soft rays.
 The lateral line is moderately curved anteriorly, with the curve having 62 to 72 scales present on it, while the straight section contains three to eight scales and 24 to 32 scutes.
 The breast of the duskyshoulder trevally is scaleless, extending up to behind the pelvic fin origin and laterally to the pectoral fin base.
 It has six to 10 gill rakers on the first arch and 16 to 20 on the second arch, and the species has 24 vertebrae.

 The duskyshoulder trevally is a dusky green colour above, fading to silver below, with adults and juveniles often having five or six dark broad crossbars running vertically down their bodies.
 A large black spot is usually present on the shoulder, with smaller dark spots on the operculum and pectoral fin axil.
 The soft dorsal, anal, and caudal fins are dusky, with the spinous dorsal fin black.
 The pectoral and pelvic fins are hyaline to white in colour.